Bachem Ba 349 Natter

 The Bachem Ba 349 Natter (Colubrid, grass-snake (Note: Usually mis-translated as "Viper" or "Adder".
 However, the corresponding German terms (Viper and Otter) always refer to venomous snakes.
 Natter traditionally denotes a non-venomous snake, especially the common grass-snake of Europe (Natrix natrix).
-Technically, the literal English translation of Natter would be "colubrid"; no corresponding vernacular term exists in English, since rather than distinguishing "adders" from non-venomous snakes, German developed a venomous and a non-venomous variant of its equivalent of "adder".)) is a World War II German point-defence rocket-powered interceptor, which was to be used in a very similar way to a manned surface-to-air missile.
-After a vertical take-off, which eliminated the need for airfields, most of the flight to the Allied bombers was to be controlled by an autopilot.
-The primary role of the relatively untrained pilot was to aim the aircraft at its target bomber and fire its armament of rockets.
-The pilot and the fuselage containing the rocket engine would then land using separate parachutes, while the nose section was disposable.
+Technically, the literal English translation of Natter would be "colubrid"; no corresponding vernacular term exists in English, since rather than distinguishing "adders" from non-venomous snakes, German developed a venomous and a non-venomous variant of its equivalent of "adder".)) is a German rocket-powered point-defence interceptor that was developed during the latter portion of the Second World War.

+The Ba 349 was to be deployed in a very similar way to a manned version of the surface-to-air missiles under development in the Reich.
+A typical mission profile started with a rapid vertical take-off (the time to altitude being 62 seconds to 12 km, which eliminated the need for conventional airfields, while the majority of the flight towards Allied bombers was to be controlled by an autopilot, making it feasible to be flown by relatively untrained pilots.
+The primary role of the pilot was to aim the aircraft at a target bomber and to fire rockets housed in the aircraft's nose cone.
+After completing their attack run, the pilot would dive their Natter to a lower altitude before, using separate parachutes, the pilot and the fuselage containing the rocket engine would land separately and be recovered.
+The nose section was disposable, hence the aircraft being classified as being semi-expendible.

-The first and only manned vertical take-off flight, on 1 March 1945, ended in the death of the test pilot, Lothar Sieber.
+The Natter was first conceived of during August 1944 as the BP-20 by Erich Bachem amid a pressing military need to counter the Allied strategic bombing offensive being waged against Nazi Germany.
+While not designed to fulfil the specification for the Emergency Fighter Program, it was designed for the same purpose.
+Accordingly, the Natter was designed to be constructed by unskilled labour using low-tech tooling and affordable materials wherever possible, being largely composed of wood.
+After securing the backing of Reichsführer-SS Heinrich Himmler, the BP-20 was quickly refined into the Ba 349; the first experimental prototype Natter, Versuchsmuster 1 was completed on 4 October 1944.
+Several prototypes underwent testing in level flight, towed and free gliding, and unmanned vertical flights.
+The first and only manned vertical take-off flight, conducted on 1 March 1945 near Stetten am kalten Markt, ended in the death of the test pilot, Lothar Sieber, due to a canopy failure.
+During the one-minute flight, about 14 km were travelled in total, at a calculated average speed of about 800 km/h.
+No operational flights were ever conducted; at least one Natter was transported to the US for evaluation after the end of the conflict.